Rose Hill, Northenden: History

-In 1832, Rose Hill was bought by a wealthy cotton merchant, Absalom Watkin (1787–1861).
+Although the official listing dates the existing building to the mid‑19th century, the property at Rose Hill was acquired in 1832 by the cotton merchant Absalom Watkin (1787–1861).
 Watkin was a social and political reformer, an anti corn law campaigner and a diarist, recording life in early Victorian Manchester.

-The house was inherited by Absalom's son, Edward Watkin.
-Edward was a noted transport entrepreneur who made his fortune as the managing director of nine separate railway companies at a time of vast expansion of the railways in mid-Victorian Britain.
-He was responsible for driving the expansion of the Metropolitan Railway into the rural areas outside London, and he also founded the Channel Tunnel Company in 1875, which undertook the first large-scale attempt to link England and France.
-He began construction of "The Great Tower of London", a larger version of the Eiffel Tower on the site of the current Wembley Stadium, but this was abandoned after a height of 155 feet had been reached.
+The house was inherited by Absalom's son, Edward Watkin, a noted transport entrepreneur who made his fortune as the managing director of nine separate railway companies during the major expansion of the railways in mid-Victorian Britain.
+Described as a "railway king and cross-channel visionary", he drove the expansion of the Metropolitan Railway into the rural areas outside London and founded the Channel Tunnel Company in 1875, which undertook the first large-scale attempt to link England and France.
+He also began construction of the "Great Tower of London", a proposed structure larger than the Eiffel Tower on the site of the present Wembley Stadium, but the project was abandoned after reaching a height of 155 feet.
+Rose Hill was later extended and remodelled around 1900.

 In the 20th century, Rose Hill ceased to be a private dwelling.
-In 1915 it was purchased by the Manchester Poor Law Union to be used as a residential school for children suffering from ophthalmia.
-It was later used as a children's convalescent home and a nursery school, until it was taken over in 1955 by Manchester Corporation to be used as a children's home and juvenile remand home.
-The child care facility closed in the 1990s and was later the subject of a wide-ranging investigation into child abuse in Manchester's care homes from the 1960s to the 1980s.
+In 1915 it was purchased by the Manchester Poor Law Union for use as a residential school for children suffering from ophthalmia.
+It was later used as a children's convalescent home and a nursery school, before being taken over in 1955 by Manchester Corporation as a children's home and juvenile remand home.
+The childcare facility closed in the 1990s and was subsequently the subject of a wide-ranging investigation into child abuse in Manchester's care homes from the 1960s to the 1980s.